GA-repos/HTML-and-CSS/readme.md

 ## Overview (5 minutes / 0:05)

 This lesson will be a refresher on the fundamentals of HTML and CSS.
-All material is review from the pre-work and so will move quickly and potentially glosses over material.
+All material is review from the pre-work, so we will move quickly and potentially glosses over material.
 For a much more robust treatment, please see [the Mozilla Developer Network Learning Area](https://developer.mozilla.org/en-US/docs/Learn).

 ### Discussion Questions